CVE-2025-48817

 Overview

-A critical security vulnerability (CVE-2025-48817) was discovered in Microsoft Remote Desktop Client that allows unauthorized attackers to execute code over a network through a relative path traversal weakness.
-The vulnerability was disclosed on July 8, 2025, affecting multiple versions of Windows operating systems from Server 2008 to Windows 11 24H2 (NVD, Cybersecurity News).
+A critical vulnerability (CVE-2025-48817) was discovered in the Microsoft Remote Desktop Client, identified on July 8, 2025.
+The vulnerability allows an unauthorized attacker to execute code over a network through a relative path traversal attack.
+This security flaw affects multiple versions of Windows operating systems, including Windows Server editions and Windows desktop versions (NVD, MITRE CVE).

 Technical details